stat408/stat408.github.io/index.md

 __Weekly Overview:__

 - There will be no class meetings, use the week to complete the take home midterm exam.
+- Classtimes will be treated as additional office hours.
+Tuesday and Thursday students are welcome at either.

 __Study Materials:__
   - 2020 spring midterm exam ([Take Home](https://github.com/stat408/oldexams/blob/master/Midterm_S2020.pdf)) ([In class](https://github.com/stat408/oldexams/blob/master/Midterm_S2020_inclass.pdf))